Lyapunov exponents of the Hodge bundle over strata of quadratic differentials with large number of poles: Abstract

 \section{Abstract}

 We show an upper bound for the sum of positive Lyapunov exponents of any Teichmüller curve in strata of quadratic differentials with at least one zero of large multiplicity.
-As a corollary it stands for all Teichmüller curves in these strata and $\SL(2,\R)$ invariant subspaces defined over $\Q$.
-This solves Grivaux-Hubert's conjecture about the asymptotics of Lyapunov exponents for strata with large number of poles in the situation when at least one zero has large multiplicity.
+As a corollary it holds for any $\SL(2,\R)$-invariant submanifold defined over $\Q$ in these strata.
+This proves Grivaux-Hubert's conjecture about the asymptotics of Lyapunov exponents for strata with a large number of poles in the situation when at least one zero has high multiplicity.